xiaoyu-iid/Comp20-semester-project/Status_report_3.md

 3) We successfully rendered the score board page using pug on the server side.
 This week we'll start using Bootstrap to make the game center page look better.

+4) We also successfully implemented the facebook login on our game page.